Skip to content ↓

 How Computing Is Taught

 From Years 1 to 6, Computing is taught as a discrete subject using the Teach Computing curriculum, developed by the National Centre for Computing Education.
-Teach Computing provides a clear and consistent structure for lessons and units, ensuring progression across all areas of the subject.

 Curriculum Threads